lfucg/lexingtonky.gov/modules/contrib/metatag/README.md

   Graph tags, Twitter Cards tags, Dublin Core tags, Google+ tags, App Links tags, site verification tags and more; all but the basic meta tags are kept in separate submodules.

+* Configuration can be added for individual paths using the Metatag Custom Routes submodule.

 * The fifteen Dublin Core Basic Element Set 1.1 meta tags may be added by enabling the "Metatag: Dublin Core" submodule.